pasumarthi25bas10035-glitch/Flight-log-database/README.md

 Command Prompt (CMD) for database creation and queries SQL (Structured Query Language)
 Git & GitHub for version control and repository hosting

-📥 Steps to Install & Run the Project

-1. Install SQLite or MySQL
-If using SQLite, download from the official website and place sqlite3.exe in your working folder.
-If using MySQL, install MySQL Community Server.

-2. Create the Database

-3. Create the Tables

-4.